 The paper (3-5 pages long) is due Wed., Dec.
-11, in my office, Gates-Blake 228, by 4:30pm.
+10, in my office, Gates-Blake 228, by 4:30pm.
 Gates-Blake is the building connected to Cobb.
 (I am setting the 4:30pm limit mostly because Gates-Blake gets locked at some point in the evening-I'm not sure exactly when.)

 As in the case of the other papers: the below topics are suggestions.
 If you want to write on another topic, feel free to do so.
-It might be a good idea, however, in that case, to check with me and/or the writing intern first.
+It might be a good idea, however, in that case, to check with me and/or Justin first.

 There are two difficult but important distinctions which can potentially be drawn between Socrates and Plato: (1) between Plato's Socrates and Socrates as he really was; (2) between Plato's character Socrates and Plato himself.
 I use the phrase Plato and/or Socrates below to indicate that you might want to make either or both of these distinctions.
-(For the purposes of distinction (1), data from Aristophanes could obviously be important, though there might be other ways of guessing.)
-(Note also that Plato might not always portray Socrates in the same way-Socrates in the Apology, in the Ion, in the Meno, might all be different.)
+(For the purposes of distinction (1), data from Aristophanes could obviously be important, though there might be other ways of guessing.
+I actually recommend against trying to do much with this one, however.)
+(Note also that Plato might not always portray Socrates in the same way-Socrates in the Apology, in the Ion, in the Meno, in the Republic, might all be different.)

 All of the below topics require you to use material from both Plato and Aristotle.
 As I just mentioned, Aristophanes could be important as well.
 In addition, all of the topics allow (though none require) the use of Homer.
-But even if you do use the Clouds and/or the Iliad, please make sure that both Plato and Aristotle play an important role in your paper. [next year mention the Meno explicitly here; also maybe bring up their Soc class]
+But even if you do use the Clouds and/or the Iliad, please make sure that both Plato and Aristotle play an important role in your paper.